Skip to main content

 References

-1. Data are from 2022 live births occurring within the US to US residents.
+1. Data are from 2023 live births occurring within the state.
 Cesarean deliveries are the percentage of live births where the final route and method of delivery was cesarean.
 Preterm births are the percentage of live births where the gestational age at birth was less than 37 weeks.
 Medicaid coverage is the percentage of live births where the source of payment for the delivery hospitalization was Medicaid.
 Prenatal care in the 1st trimester is the percentage of live births where the first prenatal appointment occurred between the 1st and 3rd month of pregnancy.

 Source: Centers for Disease Control and Prevention, National Center for Health Statistics.
 National Vital Statistics System, Natality on CDC WONDER Online Database.